codewithdipesh/ReNeetPaper/README.md

 If you believed someone uploaded the biggest exam paper in the country to a public GitHub repository, medicine might not be your strongest subject.

-One day you'll be responsible for people's lives.
+One day you'll be responsible for someone's live.

+Study hard and be confident in your prep

-Today you got fooled by a README.
+Don't get fooled by a social media .

 Close GitHub.